-Students seeking to continue accommodations are also required to meet with the SDS Director at the beginning of each semester to renew registration and plan classroom accommodations for their new classes.
+Students seeking to continue accommodations are also required to meet with Student Disability Services at the beginning of each semester to renew registration and plan classroom accommodations for their new classes.
 Students are expected to participate in the development of reasonable accommodations for their classes and are responsible for meeting with their faculty at the beginning of each semester, to plan for the implementation of the accommodations that have been approved for that class.
-The Director of SDS is available to assist and act as an advocate for the student as needed in this process.
+The office of SDS is available to assist and act as an advocate for the student as needed in this process.

 SDS will provide notification to appropriate faculty, advisors and staff.
 Recommended accommodations are effective from the date of approval, apply only to the current school term and are not retroactive.
 Participation by the student is voluntary and services can be ended upon request by the student.

 Disability Documentation Requirements

 — The name, title and professional credential of the evaluator including information about licensure, certification, area of specialization, employment and state in which the individual practices must be provided.
 Professionals conducting the evaluation/assessment must be qualified to do so and should have experience working with the relevant adolescent/adult population.

 — Reports must be on letterhead, typed, dated, and have the original signature of the evaluator and/or be completed on a form provided by SDS.
 Reports must be written in English or translated into English by a qualified translator.

 — The report must clearly state the diagnosed disability or disabilities.
 Terms such as “suggest” or “is indicative of” are not acceptable.
 DSM IV or ICD-9 codes should be used when available.

 — The evaluator must describe the impact and functional limitations resulting from the disability or disabilities on a current major life function or activity, especially as it relates to functioning in an academic environment.

 — The report should include complete educational, developmental and medical history when relevant to the disability for which accommodations are being requested.